• Skip to primary navigation

 Onions – the onions should be peeled and cut into quarters.

-Stock pots – I used 1 chicken and 2 vegetable stock pots.
-If you don’t have stock pots you can use a stock cube instead.
-And of course, if you have fresh stock (either chicken or vegetable) available you can use that instead.
+Stock pots - I used 1 chicken and 2 vegetable stock pots.
+If you don't have stock pots you can use stock cubes instead.
+And of course, if you have fresh stock (either chicken or vegetable) available you can use that.

 Milk – I used 1 cup of milk.
 You can substitute with fresh single cream for a richer taste.